IdentityServer/IdentityServer4/.github/ISSUE_TEMPLATE.md

 For bug reports,  include the relevant log files related to your issue.
 See here how to enable [logging](https://identityserver4.readthedocs.io/en/release/topics/logging.html).
 Delete this line once you have.

-Finally, if you paste in more code than the text for the issue you are reporting then we will most likely not read it.
+Finally, please keep the issue concise and to the point.
+If you paste in more code than the text for the issue you are reporting then we will most likely not read it.

 ### Issue / Steps to reproduce the problem